 - Completing and sending form VAT600FRS through the post to BT VAT, HM Revenue and Customs, BX9 1WR, United Kingdom.
 Please make sure you use this address, rather than the address on the actual form.

 You’ll receive confirmation that you have joined the HMRC Flat Rate scheme for VAT through:

 - Your VAT online account (if applying online).

 - Through the post (if you send the form through the post).

-What’s more, the notification that you have joined the scheme will come through in couple of weeks or so, depending on how buys HMRC are at the time.
+What’s more, a notification that you’ve joined the scheme will come through in couple of weeks or so, depending on how busy HMRC are at the time.

 Leaving the Flat Rate scheme

 Let’s now consider how to leave Flat Rate scheme and what you need to do as part of this.
 Basically, you can choose to leave the contractor FRS scheme at any time during your contracting career.
 A reason for leaving could be that the FRS scheme is no longer beneficial to your business.
-We will go into this in more detail later on.
-In addition, you must leave if you are no longer eligible to be in it.
+We’ll go into this in more detail later.
+In addition, you must leave if you’re no longer eligible to be in it.

 How the FRS scheme works and the FRS percentages

 Under the HMRC contractor FRS scheme, a business registered for VAT and operating under FRS will charge VAT on its goods and services using standard rate VAT at 20% (on the net value of work).